Can Parrots Eat Popcorn? Vet-Reviewed Health Considerations

 4. Processed Popcorn

 Stay completely clear of any processed popcorn.
-Birds can be very sensitive to a number of chemicals, artificial preservatives, dyes, and flavors.
+Birds can be very sensitive to several chemicals, artificial preservatives, dyes, and flavors.
 Pre-popped bags of popcorn will likely have at least one of these components.
 Instead, choose an all-natural, plain popcorn to prepare at home for your pet.

 5. Seasonings